Pegula sets up Australian Open semi against Rybakina as Swiatek crashes out

 “I’ve been able to go deeper in the US Open in the last couple of years, but here was the first Slam that I broke through at.

-“I feel like I play some good tennis here, I like the conditions and even matches I’ve lost here I’ve played well in so I’ve been waiting for the time when I could break through.”
+“I feel like I play some good tennis here, I like the conditions and even matches I’ve lost here I’ve played well in, so I’ve been waiting for the time when I could break through.”

 The sixth seed was helped by an error-riddled display from fourth seed Anisimova, who racked up 44 unforced errors to Pegula’s 21.